qunosteve/Amphitheatre/README.md

 2) Conversion of Human Characters to Ape Society Characters

-3) Visual and Functional representations of Weapons and Armour based on Ape Society Intellectual Property
+3) Visual and Functional representations of Weapons and Armour based on Ape Society Intellectual Property (Authorized by the DAO)

 4) Availability of Custom Maps inspired by Ape Society Lore